Decorating for Christmas can be so much fun, but when it comes time to put them away, it can be a bit chaotic.

 So now, instead of pulling out every single bin, I can just pull the bins with the colors that I need for that year.

 For ribbon, I just wind them around my hand, then slide them off and wedge the ribbon into a corner so that it stays together.
+You could also wrap it around a piece of cardboard.

-Storing and Organize Christmas Tree Lights
+Storing and Organizing Christmas Lights

 Don’t throw out those Christmas light reels!
 They are perfect for rewind lights on so that they don’t end up in a tangled mess.